tinacms/tina.io/content/blog/tinacms-1.4.md

 ### Use Markdown parser by default on .md files

 We are now going to use a markdown parser by default if format: 'md' is used.
-This means that if you are using markdown files that contain templates you will have to turn on the mdx parser on each field by doing\\
+This means that if you are using markdown files that contain templates you will have to turn on the mdx parser on each field by doing:

 ```typescript
 {